-Step 2: Choose a Registered Office in Pennsylvania
+Step 2: Designate a registered office in Pennsylvania

 A registered agent’s role is to act as a third party between your business and any legal paperwork or summons that might come your way.
 A registered agent is a person or business whose primary purpose is to receive legal notices and communications.

 Many states have an explicit requirement for a registered agent when the Certificate of Organization is filled out.
 Pennsylvania, however, is a little different.
 What you are asked to supply when filling out the form is the address of your Pennsylvania LLC’s registered office within the state (street address; a P.O. box is not considered sufficient) or the name of your LLC’s commercial registered office provider along with their county of venue.

 The registered office provider is essentially the same thing as a registered agent.
 If you are doing business from out of state, you will certainly need one.
 If your business’s location is in the state, however, you can get away with listing the street address of your business.

 We, however, strongly recommend the use of a registered agent/office provider service for several reasons.
 The benefits of working with an outside registered agent service include: